Osman-Fatih-Cakir/OpenGLRenderer/README.md

 - https://polyhaven.com/a/veranda

 ## Note:
 There are memory leaks in project (which I assume caused by assimp library), I found no way to fix it.
-I will check that later for now since it cost me so much time
+I will check that later since it has cost me so much time.